Cujo vs Dojo vs Keezel vs RATtrap – Security Devices Protect Your Smart HomeBy - 07/04/2017

 Dojo is quite similar to Cujo.
-It connects to your router using an Ethernet cable, and it also needs to be plugged into a wall outlet.
+It connects to your router using an Ethernet cable, and it also needs to be plugged into an outlet.
 It sits at your network’s gateway, just like Cujo.
 However, it treats your personal data differently.
 It gathers metadata instead of actual data.
 Metadata is general data about data.
 Confusing?
 You’ll hear more about that later.

 Keezel is a wireless device, slightly larger than a computer mouse.
-To use Keezel, you connect it to your home’s Wi-Fi or a public hotspot, and it becomes your personal Wi-Fi router.
-Simply connect it to the devices you want to protect, and it protects the devices using VPN technology.
+To use Keezel, you connect it to your home’s Wi-Fi or a public hotspot and it becomes your personal Wi-Fi router.
+Simply connect it to the devices you want to protect and it protects the devices using VPN technology.

 Level of Protection

 All four devices can protect you from cyber threats, but they have their own ways of doing so.

 Cujo provides a firewall combined with anti-virus and anti-malware protection, protecting you from phishing, scammers, and hackers.
 When placed at your network’s gateway (the router), Cujo can monitor everything that comes in and out of your home network.
 It prevents you from accessing sites that it thinks are not trustworthy based on your rules.
 It also prevents your devices from sending out information that should be private.
 Rules can be configured using the Cujo App.
 All data that enters your network is scanned for viruses and malware, and detected threats are automatically eliminated.
 Cujo’s database will be frequently updated to keep up with ever-changing cyber threats.